5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 This is very useful I would say even more than inurl.

 ## 4. Conclusion
-Google dorks are very important, so I advise before you start your exploits against a particular victim
+Google dorks are very important, so I advise before you start your exploits against a particular victim the best way is to use google and see what you can find about the victim, and believe me, but using google, a lot of times I did not even turn on Linux kali, by simple search on google, I found the password of my victim.

+## 5. Useful websites